civol/HDLRuby/tuto/tutorial_sw.md

    end
 ```

-This time the arbiter has been integrated into the black box modeling the memory so that the hardware part only has to use the direct memory signals 'addr', 'din', 'dout', 'rwb', 'req' and 'ack'.
+This time the arbiter has been integrated into the black box modeling the memory so that the hardware part only has to use the direct memory signals `addr`, `din`, `dout`, `rwb`, `req` and `ack`.
-The code of the software part contains two functions, one for modeling the memory 'memory', and the previous software function 'some_sw'.
+The code of the software part contains two functions, one for modeling the memory `memory`, and the previous software function `some_sw`.
 For the sake of concision, both are included in the same file given below, but for a real design, it would be better to put them in different files so that the real software is separated from the black box simulation code.

 ```ruby
 require 'rubyHDL.rb'